Dowell-Lab/srworkshop/projectA/day07/gata1/01_load_qc_metadata.md

 - `nCount_RNA` — total UMIs (transcripts) per cell
 - `percent.mt` — mitochondrial fraction

 Look at the spread *per sample* before choosing thresholds.
-The plots go to `OUT_DIR/gata1_qc_violin_plots/`.
+For the workshop the violins simply print to the **Plots pane** (the `ggsave` lines are commented out;
+uncomment them if you want PNG files in `OUT_DIR/gata1_qc_violin_plots/`).
 This whole block is written for you — but **read the plots**, because Step 4 depends on what you see.
-Two samples look off;
-part of the exercise is spotting which and why.
+Two samples look off; part of the exercise is spotting which and why.

 ---